Notable Features

 - Configurable via the

 This feature provides a way to shim global variables with a specific value exported from a module.
-This feature is equivalent of esbuild's inject option and @rollup/plugin-inject.
+This feature is equivalent of @rollup/plugin-inject and conceptually similar to esbuild's inject option.

 - Configurable via